chronicle/marketplace/README.md

 ![Maintenance](https://img.shields.io/maintenance/yes/2025)

 > [!WARNING]
-> **Disclaimer:** this repository is in Preview, and the structure might change in the future.
+> **Disclaimer:** This documentation is actively under development.
+Its content and structure are subject to ongoing updates and revisions

-> **Note:** Currently only the community Response integrations are available in this repository
+> **Note:** Only community response integrations are currently available in this repository.

 👋 Hello and welcome!
 This repository is the central hub for a wide array of content related to the Google SecOps Response Integrations.
-Whether you're looking to connect Google SecOps with other security tools, explore practical use-cases, or leverage powerful development packages, you've come to the right place.
+From connecting Google SecOps with other security tools to exploring practical use-cases and leveraging powerful development packages – this is your go-to resource!

-Our goal is to provide you with all the resources you need to effectively use, develop, and contribute to the Google SecOps ecosystem.
+Our goal is to provide you with everything you need to effectively use, develop, and contribute to the Google SecOps ecosystem.

 ## **Getting Started: Your First Contribution**

-Ready to build?
+Looking to build?
 We've designed a straightforward path to get you from setup to a finished integration.
-Follow these steps in order.
+Follow the steps below.

-1. [**Set Up Your Environment**](/docs/response_integrations/getting_started/setup_your_environment.md)—Install the necessary tools and configure your local environment for development.
+1. [**Set Up Your Environment**](/docs/response_integrations/getting_started/setup_your_environment.md)—Install the necessary tools and configure the local environment for your development.
 2. [**Understand the Core Concepts**](/docs/response_integrations/getting_started/core_concepts.md)—Learn about the different content types you can build.
-3. [**Contribute to the Project**](/docs/contributing.md)—Understand the requirements to be able to contribute to our repository.
+3. [**Contribute to the Project**](/docs/contributing.md)—Understand the requirements for contributing to our repository.
 4. [**Code of Conduct**](/docs/code_of_conduct.md)—Learn about the repository's code of conduct.
 5. [**Navigation**](/docs/navigation.md)—Understand the structure of the repository in high level.

 ## **Documentation**

-For more detailed information, use these guides as a reference while you build.
+For more detailed information, use the following guides as a reference while you build.

 * **Deep Dive**
     * [Response Integration Structure](/docs/response_integrations/content_deep_dive/response_integration_structure.md)